 As usual, Irish Americans feel home ownership is very important to them.
 68.9 % of those surveyed owned the home in which they lived, the highest for any ethnic group

-6. Almost a quarter of Boston have Irish heritage.
+6. Almost a quarter of Bostonians have Irish heritage.

-The percentage of the Boston metropolitan area population that claim Irish ancestry is 24.1%, one of the highest percentages for the top 50 metro areas by population.
+The percentage of the Boston metropolitan area population that claims Irish ancestry is 24.1%, one of the highest percentages for the top 50 metro areas by population.

 Boston is home to the Celtics of the National Basketball Association.